-The institutions at which Brown’s residency is based, together with Hasbro Children’s Hospital and Women & Infants Hospital (both sharing the RIH campus) account for the great majority of acute medical care delivery in the State of Rhode Island.
+The institutions at which Brown’s Internal Medicine Residency is based, together with Hasbro Children’s Hospital and Women & Infants Hospital (both sharing the RIH campus) account for the great majority of acute medical care delivery in the State of Rhode Island.
 Our ambulatory care clinics and programs provide quality primary and specialty care throughout the state.
 Our residents therefore see the medical conditions of a statewide patient cohort, an outstanding way in which to provide a great clinical experience within a context of population health.

 Among that patient cohort, you will find a diverse patient population, including all socioeconomic strata, from the most privileged to the most vulnerable.
 Providence is a diverse city with more than 50 primary languages spoken in our city’s schools, reflecting many different racial and ethnic backgrounds.
 Providence has been an active refugee resettlement destination since the 1950’s, most recently welcoming refugees from Burma, Burundi, Central African Republic, Eritrea, Ethiopia, Haiti, Iran, Iraq, Laos, Liberia, Rwanda, Somalia, Togo, and the Ukraine.
 Our program also has close ties to the State Correctional System, Community Health Centers, and Rhode Island Department of Health.

 No accounting of our program’s strengths would be complete without due credit to our most valued resource – our residents.
 Our residents take their responsibilities to their patients and to each other seriously.
 They are a bright, enthusiastic and talented group of individuals who are fun to work with.
 They reflect not only the qualities we seek in colleagues but have chosen to come to Brown for the tenor of our program.
 They create an environment of mutual support which sets the tone for our work together.